मधुर्य-कादम्बिनी

 When āsakti achieves full maturity it is called rati or bhāva.

-In short, scented by those fragrances, all the emotions of the heart, like a cluster of sesame seeds, liquify into a perfumed oil, and become immediately fit to be smeared on all the limbs of the Lord.
+Scented by those fragrances, all the emotions of the heart liquify into a perfumed oil, fit to be smeared on all the limbs of the Lord.

 II.
 Symptoms of Bhāva